-This release provides an overview of anti-social behaviour incidents recorded by the police in the 12 months to May 2022.
+This release provides an overview of anti-social behaviour incidents recorded by the police in the 12 months to April 2023.
 Additional data is available to supplement the information contained in this bulletin.
-The data is available in both excel spreadsheet format, 86KB (opens in a new window) and open document spreadsheet format, 59KB (opens in a new window).
+The data is available in both excel spreadsheet format and open document spreadsheet format on the PSNI website (opens in a new window).